Camping at all state parks now requires a reservation.

 Lake Pueblo's campgrounds are operated for the pleasure and safety of everyone.
 Please take note of these campground rules.

 The maximum stay for camping in any Colorado State Park is 14 days in a 28 day period.

 Please DO NOT cut or gather wood on the park.
 The 200-year-old Juniper trees cannot be replaced in our lifetime.

 Buy your firewood at the park entrance stations or bring some with you.

-A valid camping permit or reservation must be purchased.
+A valid reservation must be purchased before occupying a site.

 A valid park pass is required on every vehicle for every day you are camping.
 This is in addition to the camping fee.